 Your lower back is screaming with pain.
 You’re past the point of ignoring it.
 Did you realize the problem could be caused by a joint that—strangely enough—barely moves?

-The sacroiliac joint or SI joint (SIJ) connects your lower spine to your pelvis.
+The sacroiliac joint, or SI joint (SIJ), connects your lower spine to your pelvis and supports the weight of your upper body.
 Strong ligaments located inside the joint transfer your body’s weight and movement from your spine down to your legs.
-When your SIJ moves too much, or not enough, the result can be painful.
-If the joint cartilage deteriorates, SIJ pain can be intense and last for months or even years.
+When your SIJ moves too much or not enough, the result can be painful.
+If the joint cartilage deteriorates, sacroiliac joint pain can be intense and last for months or even years.
 The condition is more common than many realize.
 According to Johns Hopkins University, “The sacroiliac joint accounts for approximately 16 to 30 percent of cases of chronic mechanical low back pain.”

-Beyond pain, the trouble with SIJ dysfunction is that it’s difficult to diagnose.
+Beyond the chronic pain, the trouble with SI joint dysfunction is that it’s difficult to diagnose.
 The condition is somewhat controversial as well.
 Until fairly recently, medical researchers were not in agreement as to whether or not the joint moves at all.
 It appears we are still learning about this mighty, yet mostly fixed joint.

 That does not prevent orthopedic specialists and physical therapists from treating the condition and offering relief.
-If you are experiencing any combination of the following SIJ symptoms, you should contact your doctor.
+If you are experiencing any combination of the following SI joint symptoms, you should contact your doctor.

-- Radiating, sharp pain that moves from your pelvis through your buttocks or thighs
+- Radiating, sharp thigh or buttock pain that starts in your pelvis

-- Numbness and tingling in the lower back, pelvis or legs
+- Muscle tightness, numbness, and tingling in the lower back, pelvis, or legs

 - Stiffness or immobility in your lower back